yura-eng/G4/README.md

 **🎯Objective:** Foster creative writing and check for grammatical accuracy.

 **📱Activity:**
-- Provide the following writing prompt: "In the story, Alex and his friends discovered an ancient treasure in Whispering Hollow and decided to donate the artifacts to the local museum.
-In the past, did you have a similar experience where you found something valuable or interesting?
-Tell the story.
-Describe what you found, what you did with it, and how you felt about your decision.
-Remember to use past tense in your writing.
-Provide reasons for your opinions and try to relate them to the values and lessons from the story."
+- Provide the following writing prompt: "In the story, the Fox tries repeatedly to reach a tempting bunch of grapes, only to give up and convince himself that the grapes were not worth the effort.
+Have you ever had an experience where you worked hard to achieve something but decided to give up in the end?
+Share your story.
+Describe what you were trying to accomplish, why you stopped, and how you felt afterward.
+Reflect on your decision and relate it to the lesson in the story.
+Remember to use past tense in your writing and provide reasons for your feelings and actions."
 - Use the Gradio Writing Checker App to allow students to check their writing for errors.

 **👨‍🏫Teacher's Role:**